maevelander/wp-catalogue-pro/README.md

 -------

 **1.2.4**
-* Scrolling thumbnail issue fixed.
+* Scrolling thumbnail reel issue fixed.
 * Logic added for hiding thumbnail reel when there is only one product image.

 **1.2.3**